nickest14/Leetcode-python/README.md

 #### 1838.
 Frequency of the Most Frequent Element

+#### 1888.
+Minimum Number of Flips to Make the Binary String Alternating

 #### 1899.
 Merge Triplets to Form Target Triplet

 #### 1911.
 Maximum Alternating Subsequence Sum